 Another valuable thing I learned from Adam is that he got his current job by attending a Versatile Ph.D. happy hour-- as in-- he got it from networking with fellow Ph.D. students!
 I'm NYC based, and unfortunately for me, there are no Versatile PhD meet ups here anymore!
 Regardless, their website is amazing, and was really informative for me.

 3. Freelance Writing: This is currently what I'm doing, and to be honest, it's a rough slog.
 But I've learned a lot about myself, about what I really want from my post-ac career, and it's easy to pick up almost immediately.
 There are a lot of podcasts that are really informative about freelance writing: The Smarter Freelancing Podcast, High-Income Business Writing: Freelance Writing Podcast , and the Freelance Writing Success Podcast.
-And once you feel ready, the website Upwork is where you pitch people with a quote and what you can do for them.
 The Smarter Freelancing's podcast "How Chelsea Baldwin Booked her First Five-Figure Month (Without Driving Herself Crazy)" is about pitching people on such websites to get writing gigs is incredibly helpful, check it out here.
 These are all just introductions to this incredibly varied path, so hopefully this might give you a sense of what this type of path would look like.
-Also check out the High-Income Business Writing website here.

 The above podcasts are really about copy-writing gigs, which is great for part time work, but thinking more towards content and interest, journalism is a natural fit for Ph.D.s.
 Also, in the current strange and dim news reality we have, why wouldn't we want Ph.D.s, who are trained to question everything and obsessively track down information, as journalists?
 Just think about it, your work gets a wider audience, and thus makes a greater impact on the world.